Treatments Offered At

-Peripheral angioplasty is a minimally invasive procedure where a catheter with a balloon tip is inserted into a peripheral artery (arteries in the lower abdomen, kidneys, arms, legs or feet) and inflated to compress plaque buildup.
-This procedure is performed in a state-of-the-art cardiovascular catheterization laboratory.
-A catheter is inserted into a blood vessel in the upper thigh (groin) or arm.
+Peripheral angioplasty is a minimally invasive procedure.
+These procedures are performed in a cardiovascular catheterization laboratory, under local anesthesia.
+An IV (intravenous line) into the arm or hand will provide medication to make the procedure as comfortable as possible.
+A catheter is inserted into a blood vessel in the upper thigh (groin).
 Using high-resolution fluoroscopic (X-ray) video and film equipment, the catheter is guided through to the peripheral artery that is being treated.
 Once the catheter is in place the balloon is inflated and the narrowed peripheral artery is stretched open.
 The fatty plaque or blockage is pressed against the peripheral artery walls enlarging the diameter of the peripheral artery.
 After the blocked area of the peripheral artery is widened the balloon is deflated and removed.
 Blood flowing through the peripheral artery is increased, supplying blood to the heart.

 Peripheral Stent Implants

 Peripheral stents are often implanted in conjunction with balloon angioplasty.
-Peripheral stent implants help hold open an artery so that blood can flow through the blocked or clogged artery, and may be used to repair an aneurysm.
-The stent—a small, lattice-shaped wire mesh tube, props open the artery and remains permanently in place.
+Peripheral stent implants help hold open an artery so that blood can flow through the blocked or clogged artery., The stent—a small, lattice-shaped wire mesh tube, props open the artery and remains permanently in place.
 The stent is passed through the catheter and implanted in the peripheral artery.

 Patient Guides: Preparing for Cardiac and Peripheral Catheterization